 Perineal probe: how to choose the right model for effective rehabilitation?

-Not all probes are equal: here’s how to avoid the most common mistake
+Not all probes are the same: here’s how to avoid the most common mistake

 What is a perineal probe?